Neural network-driven domain decomposition for efficient solutions to the Helmholtz equation: Numerical Results

-This approach takes into account the shape of the loss surface when updating the parameters.
+for all $(i,j) \in \{1, \dots, P\}$.
 For experiments with ENGD and Adam optimizer in combination with L-BFGS, where L-BFGS is initiated at a training ratio of 0.7, we use the architecture 3 hidden layers with 32 neurons each for PINNs and 3 hidden layers with 16 neurons in every layer for each NN of FBPINNs.

 To evaluate the effect of domain decomposition, we compare the performance of standard PINNs and FBPINNs for different wavenumbers and PML thicknesses.
 In \cref{tab:l2_real,tab:l2_imag}, we report the relative $L^2$ error, defined by